 Ruben Amorim (Manchester United)

 Ruben Amorim left Sporting CP to join Manchester United, but guess what, it looks like the manager is suffering too, like the previous manager.
-With a League PPG of 0.17 over the last six matches, the form is in front of us.
-Manchester United is currently sitting in 16th position in the Premier League, which is shameful for a club which got more resources than clubs that rank better than United.
-The club’s poor performance on the field makes Ruben Amorim rank 2 in the sack race Premier League.
-Why?
+With a League PPG of 1.43 this season in 7 games, the form is in front of us.
+Manchester United is currently sitting in 10th position in the Premier League, which is shameful for a club which got more resources than clubs that rank better than United.
+The club’s poor performance on the field makes Ruben Amorim rank high in the sack race Premier League.
 Given that the club stands as one of the most successful in Premier League history, yet recorded its worst table finish last season.

 Keith Andrews (Brentford)